 Cost-effective is their middle name

 Posters are a perfect example of economies of scale.
 The more your buy, the cheaper they become.
 By a long shot.
-This equates to an incredibly cost effective strategy of saturating a physical market space, without sacrificing your ROI.
-(Especially if you go with a high quality trade printer or design firm who know what they’re doing.)
+This equates to an incredibly cost-effective strategy of saturating a physical market space, without sacrificing your ROI.
+(Especially if you go with a high-quality trade printer or design firm that knows what they’re doing.)

 Posters are super versatile (size and shape)

 The marvels of modern print technology have meant that when it comes to posters, you can have your cake, and eat it too.
 With the right budget, just about any size, shape, and design can be executed with relative ease.
 That versatility means that the creative potential that a designer has to work with is phenomenal.
 We can all recall at least one or two incredible poster designs that just really stood out and stuck in our minds.
 This makes posters incredibly advantageous for any business looking to stand out from the competition.

 Poster viewers are a captive audience

 People who are looking at posters are actively engaged in their surroundings.
 It doesn’t matter if they’re standing at a bus stop or lining up outside a cafe; people are likely to notice and examine posters out of sheer boredom.
 A well-designed poster should have a solid call to action that directs the viewer to take action as soon as possible.

 Here’s the caveat though.
 It really is imperative that your poster is well designed.
 You could blanket the streets with your posters but if they look like trash, you’re not going to get the result you want, and it will all be in vain.